guligo/robots-vs-dinosaurs/README.md

 1. Access http://localhost:3000/dashboard to see visual representation of simulation

-1. Since code is documented using Docstrings, following command can be used to generate documentation ```lein codox```.
+1. Since code is documented using Docstrings, command ```lein codox``` can be used to generate documentation.